Whistleblower Joshua Dean, who raised concerns about Boeing jets, dies at 45

 Dean followed his father and grandfather into the commercial aviation industry, holding a series of jobs in the same factory in Wichita where they had both worked before.

-Dean held a degree in mechanical engineering.
-He took his first job at Spirit in 2019.
-He was let go during mass layoffs during the COVID-19 pandemic in 2020 but returned to work for the company the next year as a quality auditor.
+After earning a degree in mechanical engineering, Dean took his first job at Spirit in 2019.
+He was let go amid mass layoffs during the COVID-19 pandemic in 2020 but returned to work for the company the next year as a quality auditor.

 Dean took that job seriously and grew increasingly frustrated with what he described as a "a culture of not counting defects correctly" at Spirit.